Normative ethics

-Normative ethics is the study of ethical behaviour and is the branch of philosophical ethics that investigates the questions that arise regarding how one ought to act, in a moral sense.
+Normative ethics is the study of ethical behaviour and is the branch of philosophical ethics that investigates questions regarding how one ought to act, in a moral sense.

-Normative ethics is distinct from meta-ethics in that the former examines standards for the rightness and wrongness of actions, whereas the latter studies the meaning of moral language and the metaphysics of moral facts.
-Likewise, normative ethics is distinct from applied ethics in that the former is more concerned with 'who ought one be' rather than the ethics of a specific issue (e.g. if, or when, abortion is acceptable).
-Normative ethics is also distinct from descriptive ethics, as the latter is an empirical investigation of people's moral beliefs.
-In this context normative ethics is sometimes called prescriptive, as opposed to descriptive ethics.
-However, on certain versions of the meta-ethical view of moral realism, moral facts are both descriptive and prescriptive at the same time.
+Normative ethics is distinct from metaethics in that normative ethics examines standards for the rightness and wrongness of actions, whereas meta-ethics studies the meaning of moral language and the metaphysics of moral facts.
+Likewise, normative ethics is distinct from applied ethics in that normative ethics is more concerned with "who ought one be" rather than the ethics of a specific issue (e.g. if, or when, abortion is acceptable).
+Normative ethics is also distinct from descriptive ethics, as descriptive ethics is an empirical investigation of people's moral beliefs.
+In this context normative ethics is sometimes called prescriptive (as opposed to descriptive) ethics.
+However, on certain versions of the view of moral realism, moral facts are both descriptive and prescriptive at the same time.

-An adequate justification for a group of principles needs an explanation of those principles.
-It must be an explanation of why precisely these goals, prohibitions, and so on, should be given weight, and not others.
-Unless a coherent explanation of the principles (or demonstrate that they require no additional justification) can be given, they cannot be considered justified, and there may be reason to reject them.
-Therefore, there is a requirement for explanation in moral theory.

 Most traditional moral theories rest on principles that determine whether an action is right or wrong.
 Classical theories in this vein include utilitarianism, Kantianism, and some forms of contractarianism.
 These theories mainly offered the use of overarching moral principles to resolve difficult moral decisions.

 Normative ethical theories

 There are disagreements about what precisely gives an action, rule, or disposition its ethical force.
-There are three competing views on how moral questions should be answered, along with hybrid positions that combine some elements of each: virtue ethics, deontological ethics; and consequentialism.
-The former focuses on the character of those who are acting.
+There are three competing views on how moral questions should be answered, along with hybrid positions that combine some elements of each: virtue ethics, deontological ethics, and consequentialism.
+Virtue ethics focuses on the character of those who are acting.
 In contrast, both deontological ethics and consequentialism focus on the status of the action, rule, or disposition itself, and come in various forms.

 Virtue ethics

 Virtue ethics, advocated by Aristotle with some aspects being supported by Saint Thomas Aquinas, focuses on the inherent character of a person rather than on specific actions.
-There has been a significant revival of virtue ethics in the past half-century, through the work of such philosophers as G. E. M. Anscombe, Philippa Foot, Alasdair MacIntyre, Mortimer J. Adler, Jacques Maritain, Yves Simon, and Rosalind Hursthouse.
+There has been a significant revival of virtue ethics since the 1950s, through the work of such philosophers as G. E. M. Anscombe, Philippa Foot, Alasdair MacIntyre, and Rosalind Hursthouse.